 - A Pre-Operative Scheduling staff nurse will call to review your medical history and set up an appointment about one week prior to your c-section.

 - Our Pharmacy staff will contact you to review medications you are currently taking.

 During your pre-operative appointment, you’ll complete your paperwork, a nurse will take your vital signs and complete any physician-ordered tests, and you’ll receive instructions related to the day of your c-section, including when to stop eating and drinking.
 You’ll have plenty of opportunities to ask any questions.

-When you arrive at Women’s Hospital Maternity Admissions Unit the day of your procedure, after completing your admission paperwork, you’ll be able to go directly to the Day Surgery area [or Operating Unit?].
+When you arrive at the Maternity Assessment Unit the day of your procedure, after completing your admission paperwork, you’ll be able to go directly to the surgery area.
 Your family is welcome to join you until it’s time for you to go into the operating room with your designated support person.
 In most cases, you’ll be able to hold your precious newborn a short time after your c-section is complete.